-A: If you own shares that are held in street name, meaning through a broker, bank or investment firm (each, a "broker"), and you do not provide the broker holding the shares with specific voting instructions then, under applicable rules, the broker holding the shares may generally vote on "routine" matters but cannot vote on "non-routine" matters.
+A: If you own shares that are held in street name, meaning through a broker, bank or other custodian (each, a "broker"), and you do not provide the broker holding the shares with specific voting instructions then, under applicable rules, the broker holding the shares may generally vote on "routine" matters but cannot vote on "non-routine" matters.
 If the broker holding such shares does not receive instructions from you on how to vote your shares on a non-routine matter, that broker will inform the inspector of election that it does not have the authority to vote on the matter with respect to the shares.
 This is generally referred to as a "broker non-vote."

 The election of directors (Proposal 1), the approval of the Company's executive compensation (Proposal 2), and the approval of the frequency of the advisory vote on the Company's executive compensation (Proposal 3) are matters that are considered non-routine under applicable rules.
-A broker or other nominee cannot vote without instructions on non-routine matters, and therefore broker non-votes may exist in connection with are matters that are considered non-routine under applicable rules.
 A broker or other nominee cannot vote without instructions on non-routine matters, and therefore broker non-votes may exist in connection with Proposals 1, 2 and 3.
-The ratification of the appointment of Yount, Hyde & Barbour, P.C. as the Company's independent auditors for 2016 (Proposal 4) is a matter considered routine under applicable rules.
+The ratification of the appointment of Yount, Hyde & Barbour, P.C. as the Company's independent auditors for 2019 (Proposal 4) is a matter considered routine under applicable rules.
 A broker or other nominee may generally vote on routine matters, and therefore no broker non-votes are expected to exist in connection with Proposal 4.